boystrange/ProgramVerification/src/Chapter/Lists.lagda.md

 Lists are a fundamental data structure for the representation of **finite sequences** of elements.
-It is easy to define an Agda data type of lists, considering that every list of elements of type `A` can be either
+It is easy to define an Agda data type of lists, observing that every list of elements of type `A` can be either

 * the **empty list**, or
 * a non empty list with a **head** of type `A` (the first element of the list) and a **tail** which is itself a list of elements of type `A`.

-Nonetheless, we would like to define the list data type once and for all, independently of the type `A` of its elements.
+We would like to define the list data type once and for all, independently of the type `A` of its elements.
 For this, we introduce a **parameter** into the data type.

 ```